NoOneObserves/odin/project-landing-page/README.md

 ### TO DO
-I need to do the css:
+I need to do the css of:
 - quote
 - contact